 These are benefits that can be applied thanks to different laws such as:

-What steps must be followed to establishing a business in El Salvador? this website
+Steps to Register a Business in El Salvador this website

-To register your company, it is necessary to select the type of company and complete the registration at the National Registration Center (CNR).
+To register your business, you must select your business type and complete the registration process with the National Registration Center (CNR).

-Obtaining the Tax Identification Number (NIT) and Value Added Tax (VAT) Taxpayer Registration Number.
+Obtaining the Tax Identification Number (TIN) and the Value Added Tax (VAT) Taxpayer Registration Number

-Every company must obtain a Tax Identification Number (NIT) and a Value Added Tax (VAT) Taxpayer Registration Number from the General Directorate of Internal Taxes (DGII) of the Ministry of Finance.
+Every company must obtain a Tax Identification Number (NIT) and a Value Added Tax (VAT) Taxpayer Registration Number from the General Directorate of Internal Revenue (DGII) of the Ministry of Finance .

 Obtaining permits and licenses:

-Foreign investors may register their investments with the ONI EN EL SALVADOR, which will issue a resolution granting the holder the status of foreign investor, indicating the registered investment; in some cases this procedure will be indispensable, for example, for the registration of branches of foreign companies in El Salvador.
+Foreign investors can register their investments with the National Institute of National Identity (ONI), which will issue a resolution granting the holder foreign investor status, indicating the registered investment.
+In some cases, this procedure is essential, for example, for registering branches of foreign companies in El Salvador.

-Every corporation, company, whether national or foreign according to Article 2 of the Anti-Money Laundering Law, must register with the UIF of El Salvador.
-This is the institution responsible for collecting financial information to prevent and combat the crime of money laundering.
+Every company, whether domestic or foreign, according to Article 2 of the Anti-Money Laundering Law, must register with the El Salvador Financial Intelligence Unit (UIF).
+This is the institution responsible for collecting financial information to prevent and combat the crime of money laundering.}

-All investors must register in the Registry of Commerce in El Salvador, which will accredit the existence of their company through the registration in the public registry of this, granting the Company Registration and Registration of Establishment, which must be renewed annually, in the month of incorporation of the company; and which accredits the company to carry out its business activities.
+Every investor must register with the Commercial Registry in El Salvador.
+This will certify the existence of their company through its registration in the public registry.
+It will also issue the Business Registration and Establishment Registration.
+These must be renewed annually in the month of the company’s incorporation, and this will certify the company to carry out its business activities.

 Every company established in El Salvador must register with the Salvadoran Social Security Institute (ISSS).
-This allows the registration as an employer and its workers, guaranteeing social security against labor risks.
+This allows for registration as an employer and for its employees, guaranteeing social security against occupational hazards.

-Earlier, we only mentioned some of the essential steps to establishing a business in El Salvador.
-Depending on the type of business you wish to establish and the industry in which you operate, you may have to comply with additional requirements and documents.
+Previously, we only mentioned some of the essential steps for starting a business in El Salvador.
+Depending on the type of business you want to establish and the industry in which you operate, you may need to comply with additional requirements and documents.
+To start a business in El Salvador, it is recommended that you seek professional and legal advice before beginning the process of forming a business in El Salvador.

 Here, we detail the requirements and steps to start a company in El Salvador.